Virtual Private Cloud-VPC – All You Need To Know in 2025

 Steps to Set Up a Virtual Private Cloud (VPC)

-A Virtual Private Cloud (VPC) provides a secure and isolated environment within a public cloud, allowing businesses to have more control over their networking resources.
+A Virtual Private Cloud (VPC) provides a secure and isolated environment within a public cloud, enabling businesses to exert greater control over their networking resources.

 Setting up a VPC involves several steps, including choosing a provider, configuring subnets, implementing security measures, and managing connectivity.
 Below is a detailed guide to setting up a VPC.